Go to the Courses section

 Medicine, Health and Society frames the wider, interlinking history of medicine, social and public health, eugenics and biopolitics, as well as the history of welfare and its governance.

 Our Philosophy researchers offer expertise in the study of human thought and action, and demonstrate a a strong commitment to public engagement.

 Early Modern History examines the culture, society, politics, religion, science, art and architecture of Europe from the fifteenth to the eighteenth centuries.

 History of Crime examines many different aspects of the law, the history and pathology of crime and social perceptions of the phenomenon of deviance and its history.

-The Religion research group has expertise and research interests in the history of religion in Britain and Europe from the Reformation; in philosophical ideas of religion; in world religions and in religious revivals; and aspects of contemporary theology.
+The Religion has expertise and research interests in the history of religion in Britain and Europe from the Reformation; in philosophical ideas of religion; in world religions and in religious revivals; and aspects of contemporary theology.

 Communication, Media and Culture bridges the humanities and social sciences to explore the changing nature of creative and cultural activity in the contemporary world.

 Modern Political and International History explores domestic public policy formation, imperial and postcolonial governance, and foreign policy and grand strategy, especially American policy and relations.

 History of the Family and of Emotions investigate individuals, families, communities and institutions from social, economic, gender and demographic perspectives in order to chart experience and change over time.